unclearness/anime-face-filter/README.md

 # Customization
 You can customize images of mouse and eyes.
 See `data/asset`

- # Notes
+# Algorithm
- - Current implemtation is slow.
+  - Detect face and facial landmarks
+  - Reduce and flatten color
+  - Replace face parts (eyes and mouse) with anime ones
+  - Blend replaced parts into other region

+# Problems & Possible Solutions
-   - face detection
+ - Processing is slow (mainly, face detection and cv::edgePreservingFilter)
+   - -> Track face based on the previous frame
+   - -> Acceleration (image shrinking, implement faster filter, etc. )
-   - cv::edgePreservingFilter
+ - Severe jitter
+   - -> Consider temporal smoothing
- - Severe jitter since temporal smoothing is not cosidered yet.
+ - Deformation of mouse and eyes is not natural
+   - -> Try other deformation methods (polygonize and skinning?)
+ - Mouse and eyes are not fit to subject
+   - -> Extract and reflect eye and lip color
+ - More anime-like style
+   - -> Enhance contour lines and create contrasts for them
+   - -> ~~CycleGAN~~